 • Price.
 There are no offers for non-synchronized reserve.
 The non-synchronized reserve price is determined by the opportunity cost of the marginal non-synchronized reserve unit.
-The non-synchronized reserve weighted average price for all cleared hours in the RTO Reserve Zone was \$0.76 per MW in 2014, compared to \$1.81 for 2013.
-The non-synchronized reserve weighted average price for all cleared hours in the Mid-Atlantic Dominion (MAD) subzone was \$1.23 per MW, compared to \$0.41 in 2013.
+The non-synchronized reserve weighted average price for all cleared hours in the RTO Reserve Zone was \$3.25 per MW in the first three months of 2015 and in 76.8 percent of hours the market clearing price was \$0.
+The non-synchronized reserve weighted average price for all cleared hours in the Mid-Atlantic Dominion (MAD) subzone was \$2.76 and in 75.7 percent of hours the market clearing price was \$0.